Stormwater is the water from rainstorms or melting snow that goes into the storm drains in the road through an underground pipe system to our rivers.

 As our city has grown to over 1.2 million people on a land area of over 850 square kilometers, the landscape has been replaced by many hard surfaces like roads, parking lots and buildings.
 When rainfall and snow-melt runs off hard surfaces, stormwater reaches waterways faster, in greater volumes and with more pollution.

-Our storm drain system enters into the Bow and Elbow rivers without going through a treatment plant, so we need to ensure the water draining into it is clean.
+Our stormwater system enters into the Bow and Elbow rivers without going through a treatment plant, so we need to ensure the water draining into it is clean.
 We are also working to reduce pollution entering our rivers from stormwater, as well as manage the amount of water which can result from storms and runoff.

 Our stormwater management system reduces the impact of flooding, pollution and stream erosion.
 The practices below also improve the quality and decrease the volume of stormwater entering our waterways.